Elinor Florence, Author

 (Photo Credit: Wikimedia Commons)

-The bomber pilots flew in pairs — a pilot and a navigator.
+The Night Witches flew in pairs — a pilot and a navigator.
 The lightweight planes were capable of carrying just two small bombs strapped beneath their wings, so it was standard practice to fly multiple sorties in one night.
 At times they found themselves flying up to eighteen sorties in one stretch.

 The small biplane had a top speed that was less than the stall speed of the German planes, and highly manoeuvrable.
 This meant that the Russian could turn away from a German fighter, and by the time the German pilot performed his turn, he would have travelled a fair distance away, and the Russian pilot would be executing another turn.
 Thus it was difficult for the German pilot to hit the Russian with cannon fire.